AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##TEMA - Triple Exponential Moving Average
 ### Description
-The Triple Exponential Moving Average is a combination of a single EMA, a double EMA and a triple EMA.
-The combination improves the delay between the indicator and the price movements.
-TEMA is relatively efficient at smoothing the price changes.
+The TEMA is combined from a single, a double and a triple EMA.
+This combo improves the delay between the indicator and price movements.
+The Triple Exponential Moving Average is quite efficient at smoothing price changes.

-More information about moving averages in general can be found here: [*Moving Averages*].
+You can find more information about moving averages here: [*Moving Averages*].

 ### Usage
 ```cs